sborms/cyclingsimilarity.com/README.md

 For completeness, this is an overview of the repository structure and some of the associated steps to set it up.
 You can of course simply clone the repository and get started from there if you are familiar with projects like these.
 The structure is inspired from [this](https://github.com/datarootsio/ml-skeleton-py), [this](https://github.com/datarootsio/python-minimal-boilerplate) and [this](https://github.com/nogibjj/mlops-template).

 Poetry simplifies overall dependency management.
-In your GitHub repository directory, run following commands to add both Poetry (after having installed it first, see Google!) and pre-commit:
+In your GitHub repository directory, run following commands to add Poetry (after having installed it first, see Google!):
 - `poetry init`
 - `poetry config virtualenvs.in-project true`
     - If you want to create your virtual environment folder directly in your project as `.venv/` (comes in handy if your IDE is Visual Studio Code)